Resources for Chemistry Students

 Recognizing Student Excellence

 Chemistry students are the best friends (it’s all that bonding that we learn about).
-Meet friends, get involved in the community, and learn more about the chemistry profession by joining the Student Members of the American Chemical Society (SMACS).
+Meet friends, become involved in the community, and learn more about the chemistry profession by joining the Student Members of the American Chemical Society (SMACS).
 Students with an interest in pharmacy should check out our Pre-Pharmacy Club.

 Scheduling Your Classes